Guidance notes for submission of resources to the CAS Community

 Resources can then be referenced either by embedding a hyperlink in the long description or by attaching one or more files to the resource page.

-It is really important that when submitting resources to support GCSE or GCE classes we do not fall foul of malpractice as required by the Awarding Organisations.
+It is really important that when submitting resources to support GCSE or GCE classes we do not fall foul of malpractice as defined by the Awarding Organisations.
 Although school pupils are not supposed to become members of CAS, we cannot guarantee that CAS community resources will not leak to school pupils.
 For the purposes of high-stakes examinations, we must regard CAS resources as potentially available to some or all students.
 We will need to remove any resources that seem to be providing unfair advantage to pupils.

 Awarding Organisations define the following activities as malpractice: